Joncitone/LaunchPad-Lab_Coding-Challenge/README.md

 ### Other Considerations

-- Commits: Commits, like issues were experimented with.
+- Commits: Like issues, I experimented with commits.
 First with an array indicating weekly commits over the past year, then with the total number of commits.
 Ultimately, I decided this was not a good indicator due to Ember being an outlier with an inordinate amount of commits.

 - NPM Package Downloads: I considered adding these metrics to the overall score as they might also be a good indication of development activity.
 React was very popular here, perhaps due to CRA, Next.js, and Gatsby.
 In the end I decided against it since it would put React so far ahead.

-- Angular.js: The metrics for Angular.js are likely skewed due to it having two major repos in Angular and Angular.js.
+- Angular.js: The metrics for Angular.js are likely skewed due to it having two major repos: Angular and Angular.js.
 This split in versions as part of its history is unique to Angular amongst the other frameworks.
-Due to this I think a more accurate position based on overall score would be in 2nd-Place.
+Due to this, I think a more accurate position based on overall score would be in 2nd-Place.
 Another consideration would be to use metrics from Angular as opposed to Angular.js since Angular is newer, and would likely be adopted for use in future development over Angular.js.